 Well there you have it.

 A spokesperson for Markle and Prince Harry has denied that the couple had anything to do with the book.
-But there’s so much detail in this biography – and the access is so close to the couple – that many are suggesting the Duke and Duchess must have had some sort of sign-off prior to publish.
+But there’s so much detail in this biography – and the access is so close to the couple – that many are suggesting the Duke and Duchess must have had some sort of sign-off prior to publication.